rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ### Package tests

 The standard library and many of the compiler packages include typical Rust `#[test]` unit tests, integration tests, and documentation tests.
-You can pass a path to `x` to almost any package in the `library` or `compiler` directory, and `x` will essentially run `cargo test` on that package.
+You can pass a path to `./x test` for almost any package in the `library/` or `compiler/` directory, and `x` will essentially run `cargo test` on that package.

 Examples: